• Skip to primary navigation

 Who could resist the vibrant green crisp tender broccoli in a luscious blend of oil and garlic?
 Add butter and a little salt, and even the pickiest eaters will be devouring their greens.

-Not only is this recipe quick, healthy and flavorful, but it also pairs well with almost every main dish.
+Not only is this recipe quick, nutritious and flavorful, but it also pairs well with almost every one of my main dish recipes.
 And if (and that’s a big if) there’s any leftover, you can also save it for tomorrow.

-I’ll keep it in the fridge to use the next day to make a broccoli frittata for brunch.
+I’ll keep it in the fridge to use the next day to make a broccoli frittata or fun and tasty bacon and egg cups for brunch.

 Sautéed broccoli over view